Orlando Arcia Player Props: Braves vs. Angels

 - The Angels pitching staff is sixth in MLB with a collective 9.2 strikeouts per nine innings.

-- Sandoval (6-7) takes the mound for the Angels in his 19th start of the season.
-He's put together a 4.22 ERA in 98 2/3 innings pitched, with 81 strikeouts.

-- In his most recent outing on Thursday against the Detroit Tigers, the left-hander tossed five innings, allowing two earned runs while surrendering five hits.
+- In his last time out on Friday, the righty threw 5 1/3 innings against the Toronto Blue Jays, allowing three earned runs while surrendering six hits.

-- The 26-year-old has an ERA of 4.22, with 7.4 strikeouts per nine innings, in 18 games this season.
-Opponents have a .255 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.